 Joinder of Claims and Parties

-The exercise uses hypertext links between various parts of the tutorial.
+The exercise includes links between various parts of the tutorial.
 These links offer students options in navigating through the lesson so they are not forced to follow a particular order.
 The user is the master of the organization.
-All of the rules and statutes that are needed are available as part of the lesson and may be viewed at any time by selecting an on-screen button.
+All of the rules and statutes that are needed are available as part of the lesson.

 The lesson includes units on a variety of joinder topics: Claim Joinder (Rule 18); Party Joinder (Rule 20); Counterclaims; Cross-claims; Third-Party Claims (Rule 14); Compulsory Joinder (Rule 19); and Intervention (Rule 24).
 It also contains an extensive unit devoted to the Subject Matter Jurisdiction problems raised by these rules.
 Finally, there is a review unit to allow the user to apply the principles learned in the lesson.
 The exercise is not tied to the organization of any particular civil procedure text.